oranger0000/DiffusionGraphRobustness/README.md

 $3 = Perturbation Ratio [ptions: 0.05, 0.1, 0.15, 0.2, 0.25]

 The output would be test-loss & accuracy for a clean graph, perturbed graph, and diffused graph with perturbation.

+We faced issues with running diffusion experiments on PubMed dataset due to GPU memory.
+Please be careful when running on that dataset as the system might freeze.